 footprint of print technology.
 The numbers are a powerful reminder of how even everyday tech can leave a lasting impact.

-- Apple Macintosh Portable, the first battery-powered
+- The Apple Macintosh Portable, released on September 20, 1989, was the first battery-powered portable Macintosh personal computer.
+It featured a

 - Steve Jobs and Steve Wozniak co-founded Apple Inc. in 1976, blending Jobs’s visionary leadership and flair for design with Wozniak’s engineering brilliance.
 Jobs revolutionized user experience with sleek product designs and intuitive